amineboularbah/Github-trending-repos-app/README.md

 # Technology used

-For this challenge, I used Flutter, which is an open-source UI toolkit from Google for crafting beautiful, natively compiled applications for desktop, web, and mobile from a single codebase.
+I used Flutter, which is an open-source UI toolkit from Google for crafting beautiful, natively compiled applications for desktop, web, and mobile from a single codebase.
 Flutter apps are built using the Dart programming language.

 # How to run the app ?